 |Circulation of Financial Statement & other relevant Docs||Company will send to the members of the Company approved Financial Statement, Directors’ Report and Auditor’s’ Report at least 21 clear days before the Annual General Meeting.|

 Note: Above mentioned Compliances are mandatory yearly compliances for the Small Private Limited Company.
 Except above compliances, there may be event-based compliances for the Small Company.
 For further details read here.

-Other Statutory compliances of such private limited companies revolve around periodic filing of tax and other returns, maintenance of books under Income tax Act and other statutes as applicable etc. The compliance requirement differs on case to case basis depending upon nature of busienss, product or service provided, volume of turnover etc.
+Other Statutory compliances of such private limited companies revolve around periodic filing of tax and other returns, maintenance of books under Income-tax Act and other statutes as applicable etc. The compliance requirement differs from a case to case basis depending upon nature of the business, product or service provided, the volume of turnover etc.

-- Payment of periodic dues (VAT liability, Service Tax Liability, TDS & TCS payment)
+- Payment of periodic dues (GST Liability, TDS & TCS payment)

 - Quarterly TDS Returns